 International Business Express, Inc. (IBEX) is pleased to respond to the government’s Sources Sought notice 75N93022R00014, in search of qualified contractors to assume responsibility for daily operations and management of the MSC in order to facilitate and support the research of the NIAID, as well as ultimately expand the infrastructure and core capacity of the Center.

-In business since 1997, IBEX is an award-winning Minority-Owned Small Business (SDB), HUBZone-certified business, and a successful provider of mission-critical services and solutions to the Federal Government, serving agencies in the Continental United States and abroad.
+In business since 1997, IBEX is an award-winning Minority-Owned Small Business Disadvantaged (SDB), HUBZone-certified business, and a successful provider of mission-critical services and solutions to the Federal Government, serving agencies in the Continental United States and abroad.
 We apply industry best practices and procedures to define customers’ goals.
 We offer complete in-country service center support, through a full range of planning, design, implementation, operations, financial and personnel management, and other support services.
 IBEX has been successful because our team delivers on trust, quality, and innovation.

 NOTE: We recommend the NIH NIAD consider making this project an SBA HUBZone set-aside.